Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/customizepagenumbeswhileaddingtoc/_index.md

 ## Step 1: Loading an existing PDF file

 First, we need to load an existing PDF file.
-For this example, we will use the file "42824.pdf" located in the "YOUR DOCUMENT DIRECTORY" directory.
+For this tutorial, we will use the file "42824.pdf" located in the "YOUR DOCUMENT DIRECTORY" directory.
 Replace this directory path with the actual path to your document directory.

 ```csharp
 string dataDir = "YOUR DOCUMENT DIRECTORY";